Using an Oracle database as a source for AWS DMS

 Additional account privileges required when using Binary Reader with Oracle ASM

-To access the redo logs in Automatic Storage Management (ASM) using Binary Reader, grant the privileges following to the Oracle user specified in the Oracle endpoint connection settings.
+To access the redo logs in Automatic Storage Management (ASM) using Binary Reader, grant the following privileges to the Oracle user specified in the Oracle endpoint connection settings.

-SELECT ON v_$transportable_platform SYSASM -– To access the ASM account with Oracle 11g Release 2 (version 11.2.0.2) and later, grant the Oracle endpoint user the SYSASM privilege.
+SELECT ON v_$transportable_platform SYSASM -– To access the ASM account with Oracle 11g Release 2 (version 11.2.0.2) and higher, grant the Oracle endpoint user the SYSASM privilege.
 For older supported Oracle versions, it's typically sufficient to grant the Oracle endpoint user the SYSDBA privilege.

 If you need the SYSDBA